-The apparent imperfections in the tuning fork seen in Fig.~\ref{Fig:NC38} do not explain the difference between measurement and simulation.
-Even the clear imperfection of the tuning fork tips, where one would expect strongest effects, result in surprisingly small change in the geometrical factor.
-Many other possible effects, which change $B$, can also be thought of, but none of them are realistically strong enough to explain the observed difference.
-Impedance of bulk steel, $Z \approx 3 \cdot 10^7$~Pa$\cdot$s/m, is so large that the surface is practically fully reflecting.
+The apparent imperfections in the tuning fork visible in Fig.~\ref{Fig:NC38} do not explain the difference between the measurement and simulation.
+Even the somewhat disfigured tips of the tuning fork, where one would expect the strongest effects, result in surprisingly small change in the geometrical factor.
+Some other possible effects, which would change $B$, can also be thought of, but none of them are realistically large enough to explain the observed discrepancy.
+Acoustic impedance of typical bulk metal, $Z \approx 3 \cdot 10^7$~Pa$\cdot$s/m, is so large that the surface is practically fully reflecting.
 There is no observable effect due to the impedance unless the system is very close to acoustic resonance of the cavity and the impedance is significantly smaller.
-If $Z$ is two orders of magnitude smaller, then $B$ changes from 1.71 to 1.66 at $k = 2055$.
+If $Z$ is reduced two orders of magnitude, $B$ changes from 1.71 to 1.66 at $k = 2055$~m$^{-1}$.
 In the experiments, the top of the can was partially open to allow fluid to enter the cavity.
-Some acoustic radiation unavoidably also escaped the container through these holes.
+Some acoustic radiation thus unavoidably escaped the container through these holes.
 This leads to small decreases in $B$.
-If the top is completely open, then $B = 1.68$.
-Only if large parts of the container walls were removed, exposing the tuning fork, would there be a significant decrease in $B$ at large values of $k$, although still not large enough to reproduce the experimental values.
-Changing the radius of the container by a factor 0.98 changed $B$ to 1.64.
-One may also wonder about the effect of the electrodes on the surface of the quartz.
-Density and elastic modulus of the tines are not uniform because of them.
-Density variations change the effective mass, but these variations should be rather large to change the results in a significant way.
-Different effective masses approximately just scale $B$ over the $k$-values, at least if the mass differences are small.
+If the top is completely open, then $B(2055~\mathrm{m^{-1}}) = 1.68$.
+Only by removing large parts of the container walls and exposing the tuning fork, would there be a significant decrease in $B$ at large values of $k$, although still not large enough to reproduce the experimental values.
+Shrinking the radius of the container by a factor 0.98 changed $B(2055$~m$^{-1})$ to 1.64.
+One may also speculate about the effect of the electrodes on the surface of the quartz.
+Density and elastic modulus of the tines are not uniform because of that.
+Density variations change the effective mass, but this should be unconvincingly different to change the results in any significant way.
+This effect roughly just scales $B$ over the entire $k$-range, at least if the mass differences are modest.
 Smaller effective mass yields larger $B$.